 My patient was one of these people.
 At a TSH of 4 she was really at the upper limit of normal, over the preferred upper limit according to some docs, and well over the 1-2 mU/L upper range!
 This controversy and discrepancy of opinion over the normal upper range for TSH is one of the most common reasons that women get under-diagnosed for hypothyroidism and suffer with unnecessary symptoms that can seriously interfere with health and quality of life.

+I get this question all the time.
 In most cases hypothyroidism occurs because the thyroid gland is sluggish – that is, it is having trouble producing T3 and T4.
 This can be due to a variety of reasons ranging from nutritional deficiencies to autoimmunity.
 So TSH gets pumped out in a higher amount to try harder to stimulate the thyroid gland into action.
 Think of it like this: You are TSH.
 Your best friend’s house is the thyroid gland.
 When you go to visit your friend you knock on her front door.
 If she doesn’t answer, what do you do?
 You knock louder to get a response.
 In just the same way, the TSH amps up to knock louder, hoping to get an answer.
-That’s why an under-functioning thyroid shows up as high TSH on lab tests.
+That’s why an under-functioning hypothyroid shows up as high TSH on lab testing.
 However, TSH can be normal in the presence of hypothyroidism in some cases, and you can still be having the symptoms of low thyroid when TSH is normal because of poor conversion of T4 to T3 (see below) or because of thyroid hormone resistance at the level of your cells.